-I I l .
-EstNbr EstName NR# Date Task Regs Description P17340 Pilgrim's UQB58 150753 26N 07/25/2017 04C05 381.65(b) On 07/25/2017 at approximately 1255 hours while performing a good commercial practices verification task IPP (SPHV (b) (6) and CSI (b) (6) and I observed that the establishment lost control of its process for handling birds resulting in their dying from a means otherwise than slaughter, and hence failed to slaughter poultry in accordance with good commercial practices.
-Specifically, while performing verification activities, Inspector (b) (6) and I observed that the truck cooling shed bays (8) were at full capacity and that three trucks (two full and one partially filled) had been parked (immediately adjacent to one another) on the asphalt parking lot with no protection from the sun and without any source of ventilation or other means of cooling (water misters used in conjunction with fans for evaporative cooling).
+EstNbr EstName NR# Date Task Regs Description P17340 Pilgrim's UQB58 150753 26N 07/25/2017 04C05 381.65(b) On 07/25/2017 at approximately 1255 hours while performing a good commercial practices verification task IPP (SPHV (b) (6) and CS (b) (6) in their dying from a means otherwise than slaughter, and hence failed to slaughter poultry in accordance with good commercial practices.
+Specifically, while performing verification activities, Inspector (b) (6) and I observed that the truck cooling shed bays (8) were at full capacity and that three trucks (two full and one partially filled) had been parked (immediately) adjacent to one another) on the asphalt parking lot with no protection from the sun and without any source of vertilation or other means of cooling (water misters used in conjunction with fans for evaporative cooling).
 Upon further inspection, we observed another full trailer of birds (with no source of cooling/ventilation/misters) which had been parked on the interior line-up of empty trailers located on the asphalt trailer parking lot, and noted that 80-90 percent of the birds contained in that trailer were panting heavily.
 Upon closer inspection of the birds contained within the interior trailer, we observed that 80-90 percent of birds were showing significant heat stress, as evidenced by heavy panting, secondary to the high environmental temperature and humidity, and negligible ventilation.
 The aforementioned environmental conditions could best be described as stifling.
 Upon inspection of the birds in the trailer that were most exposed to direct sun, we observed a significant increase in heat related morbidity and mortality, as evidenced by gasping and heavy panting in greater than 90% of all birds on the trailer.
-We observed many birds that were staggering around and aimlessly jumping about in the in the cages while others were violently flapping their wings and gasping
+We observed many birds that were staggering around and aimlessly jumping about in the in the cages while others were violently flapping their wings and gasping for air via an outstretched neck, in a final futile attempt to cool them themselves (evaporative cooling from the surface of the lungs).
+We also observed that numerous birds had had already succumbed to heat stress, and that the fivor imm